2-Way

 "2-Way" is the first single from Lil' Romeo's second studio album Game Time.
-The track features additional vocals from his dad Master P and Silkk The Shocker.
-It is an almost-complete cover of "It Takes Two" by Rob Base and DJ E-Z Rock, with slight lyrical alterations to the original (i.e. references in Base's own lyrics to himself) and additional samples.
+The track features additional vocals from his dad Master P and Silkk the Shocker.
+It is an almost-complete cover of "It Takes Two" by Rob Base & DJ E-Z Rock, with slight lyrical alterations to the original (i.e. references in Base's own lyrics to himself) and additional samples.
 The song was played at the ending credits of Hey Arnold!: The Movie.
 It also appeared in the movie Kangaroo Jack.

 Music video

 A music video for the track was filmed in April 2002.
 Two versions of the video were made.
 The first is when Romeo is performing the song in a basketball stadium & a basketball outfit.
 The music video also involves the North Miami Beach High School Marching Chargers.
-The second version includes a basketball game and scenes from Hey Arnold!: The Movie.
+The second version includes a basketball game filmed at a Miami arena with the College Cheerleading National Champions Florida Atlantic University (FAU) Cheerleaders as well as scenes from Hey Arnold!: The Movie.